Frequently Asked Questions

 If I am successful on the CITA examination, where will I be able to practice?

-The CITA examination is recognized for licensure in a total of twenty-four(24)states/territories.
+The CITA examination is recognized for licensure in a total of twenty-six (26) states/territories.
+Beginning in 2014, any Dental candidate who successfully completes ALL sections of the CITA/ADEX exam will have mobility in forty five (45) states/territories.
 The state board of dentistry is the agency to which a candidate must individually apply for licensure in a jurisdiction.
 Candidates must inform themselves of the requirements of the states in which they wish to be licensed and complete an application with the individual jurisdiction prior to undertaking any activity which may be construed as the practice of dentistry.
 As such, questions regarding licensure or state requirements should be addressed to the appropriate state board of dentistry.

 Once I pass the CITA examination will I automatically be allowed to practice in those states that recognize the CITA examination?